ANALYSIS / China's Dongfeng-17 missile deployments a looming threat for Taiwan: Experts

 The DF-17 would ideally be used to strike ships and U.S. air bases in the Western Pacific, such as the Kadena Air Base in Okinawa, Kao said.

-However, if China's short-range ballistic missiles, such as the DF-11 and DF-15, fail to yield a satisfactory hit rate in an assault on Taiwan, the DF-17, which relies on thrust vectoring control to evade interception, might be called up for that task, he argued.
+However, if China's short-range ballistic missiles, such as the DF-11 and DF-15, fail to yield a satisfactory hit rate in an assault on Taiwan, the DF-17, which relies on thrust vectoring control to evade interception, might be called up for that task, he said.

 'Deep counterstrike'